 Cinema Lliure a la Platja

-July 17 to August 7, 2025 (Thursdays, + one Sunday), Platja de Sant Sebastià, Passeig Marítim de la Barceloneta 2, 08003 Barcelona
+July 16th to August 6th, 2026 (Thursdays), Platja de Sant Sebastià, Passeig Marítim de la Barceloneta 2, 08003 Barcelona

 Cinema Lliure a la Platja is an independent film festival offering free film screenings on the beach.
 Now in its 14th year, the festival offers screenings on beaches all along Catalunya's coast.
 Hundreds of film aficionados gather at sunset to enjoy a selection of alternative and avant-garde films not available at conventional cinemas, reflecting the urban and contemporary spirit of the festival.